mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ^ Here we are showing off a couple of cool things in Swift.

 ^ First, we can open up the `Either` type and add functions to it.
+Here I've added a `map` function, which allows one to transform the type on the right `B` to a different type `C`.

-^ Second, functions can take functions as arguments, which means we can define this `map` function that transforms the `right` value of an `Either`.
+^ Second, functions can take functions as arguments, which allows us to pass in this transformation as an argument.

-^ Third, we have `switch` for destructuring an `Either` and getting compile time guarantees that we handled all the cases properly.
+^ Third, we have `switch` for destructuring an `Either` in order to process the left and right separately, and getting compile time guarantees that we handled all the cases properly.

+^ and then we can use it by constructing a right value, and mapping it

 ---